 on a collective responsibility in a clever way.
 For example, by encouraging

-politicians to set up a climate workshop.
+politicians to set up a climate factory.

 Translated from: Eine helvetische Klimawerkstatt von Ivo Nicholas Scherrer im Online-Magazin REPUBLIK.
 06.03.2020